microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ### Animate zoom factor with additional velocity

-A `ScrollingView`'s zooming velocity is animated by a unidimensional joystick widget.
-The more the joystick is off-center, the higher the `ScrollingView`'s zooming velocity.
+A `ScrollView`'s zooming velocity is animated by a unidimensional joystick widget.
+The more the joystick is off-center, the higher the `ScrollView`'s zooming velocity.

-*`ScrollingView` (new)*
+*`ScrollView` (new)*

 ```csharp
 private void MainPage()